 Aging: Expand resources and opportunities for meaningful engagement and independent living, assisted living, and long-term care housing for older Minneapolis residents so they can be a vital part of the fabric of our community.

-The growing aging population is also experiencing a new phenomenon in history – fewer children and younger people to aid in care and social connectedness.
-This puts more responsibility on both programming and the design of physical spaces to support wellness and activity.
+The growing aging population is also experiencing a new phenomenon in history – fewer children and younger peopleand more geographically dispersed family members to aid in care and social connectedness.
+This puts more responsibility on both programming and the design of physical spaces to support wellness and activity, safety, and active social and civic engagement.

 The City will seek to accomplish the following action steps to expand resources and opportunities for meaningful engagement and independent living, assisted living, and long-term care housing for older Minneapolis residents so they can be a vital part of the fabric of our community.